-After the passing of an individual (generally referred to as the “decedent”), there is an administration process that must be followed and completed.
-When someone passes, their name and social security number need to be retired.
+After the passing of an individual (generally referred to as the “decedent”), an administrative process must be followed and completed.
+When someone passes, their name and Social Security number need to be retired.
 Not doing this is the #1 way that identity theft occurs.
-Seeing a professional that understands the ins and outs of the tools needed to transfer title successfully to a decedent’s beneficiaries ensures a some transition that minimizes potential taxes and costs.
-Some of these tools are Small Estate Affidavits, Beneficiary Claims, Heggstad Petitions, Rights of Survivorship, and Probate.
+Seeing a professional who understands the ins and outs of the tools needed to transfer title successfully to a decedent’s beneficiaries ensures a smooth transition that minimizes potential taxes and costs.
+Some of these tools are small estate affidavits, beneficiary claims, Heggstad petitions, rights of survivorship, and probate.

-During the administration period, someone must be officially and legally appointed to handle the details of the administration.
+During the administration period, someone must be officially and legally appointed to handle the administration’s details.
 That person is known as a personal representative and essentially “stands in the shoes” of the deceased.
-A personal representative is necessary because someone must be authorized to sign the decedent’s name and to transfer assets.
+A personal representative is necessary because someone must be authorized to sign the decedent’s name and transfer assets.
 If the decedent dies with a will, or “testate,” an executor is appointed as the personal representative.
 If the decedent dies without a will, or “intestate,” an administrator is appointed as the personal representative.

 Once the personal representative of the decedent is appointed, they are responsible for locating and gathering assets, performing an inventory of all assets, and obtaining an appraisal of those assets.

 When an individual is faced with settling a loved one’s estate, it is important to understand the terms used.
 This glossary gives a brief explanation of these terms.

 - Principal and income: Principal is the property of a decedent’s estate or trust, and the income refers to the returns from that property, including rent, dividends, interest, and other earnings.
 This may also include income gained from the appreciation of property.